1784 - 1830

 Sir Hector Maclean K.C.B (1756-1848) was Sibbella's uncle.
 He served under the East India Company and spent his military life in India.
 Climbing the ranks, he was promoted to Lieutenant-General in 1821 and created K.C.B (Knight Commander) in 1815.
 Following retirement from active service, he lived in London, finally residing at 3 Northwick Terrace (NW8) where he died in December 1848.

 Sibella Maclean (d.
-1839, née Maclean), daughter of Allan Maclean of Brolas, was cousin to Sibbella Maclean.
+1839, née Maclean), daughter of Allan Maclean of Brolas, was 1st cousin once removed to Sibbella Maclean.
 She married John Maclean of Inverscadell, and was mother to Mary Anne Maclean (c.1786-1853).
 Sibbella stayed with the family in Cheltenham in the winter of 1823, during which time Sibella is described as being 'quite outrageously mad' having 'several times attempted to destroy herself,' (Lister 20 Dec 1823).

 Mary Anne Maclean Mackenzie Grieves, later Mrs Bury (c.1786-1853), was second cousin to Sibbella Maclean.
 Mary Anne married first Andrew Mackenzie Grieves (c.1754-1823) in 1807.
 Andrew Grieves - taking the name Mackenzie from his first wife, Anna Mackenzie - died in his position of Inspector of Hospitals at Paris.
 Mary Anne and Andrew had three children: Sibella, John, and Allan.
 Mary Anne later married her sons' schoolmaster, Walter Haynes Bury - much to Anne's disapproval - and resided at Boulogne.
 Walter Haynes' brother, Richard Bury, married Miss Sarah Staveley of Halifax.